RHDZMOTA/cashflows/README.md

 ## Usage

-1. Download this repo with `git clone`.
+1. Download this repo with `git clone https://github.com/rhdzmota/cashflows.git`.
 2. Run the tests to guarantee usability.
 3. Install locally.
 Go to the base directory and run:
     `pip install -e .`.